2019 CSA Registration Will open January 15

 What if I go on vacation?

 If you go on vacation during a CSA pick up week you are welcome to have a friend or neighbor pick up in your absence.
 Unfortunately we cannot extend the CSA season for absences.
 If you travel a lot, consider splitting a share with a friend, family member or neighbor.
+We may offer alternative pick up dates when our seasonal farm stand is open.

 On Farm - Boyce, VA